Carson-Spaniel/Encryption_Site/Readme.md

 - Encrypt passwords using AES-256 encryption
 - Decrypt passwords using your password
 - Add, remove, and update passwords
-- Generate random, secure passwords
+- Generate random usernames, secure passwords and passphrases
 - User authentication and authorization

 ### File Encryption and Decryption